 In October of 2015, Davi engaged in an argument on Facebook about the merits and success of social welfare programs.
 In response to an article that praised certain programs, Davi argued that the article used the “wrong metric” in determining success.
 According to Davi, any welfare program should be judged by measuring “how many people or families they get back on their feet.”
 In order to achieve this end, Davi suggested that there be a social safety net “of limited duration and designed to get people back to self-sufficiency.”

-One of the participants in the Facebook argument made an anonymous complaint to Davi’s employer, the Office of Temporary and Disability Assistance.
+Someone saw the Facebook argument and made an anonymous complaint to Davi’s employer, the Office of Temporary and Disability Assistance.
 After receiving the complaint and reviewing Davi’s remarks, the state suspended him without pay, alleging that Davi engaged in misconduct that prevented him being able to provide a fair hearing to the cases brought before him.
 This despite the fact that Davi’s conversation occurred on a private Facebook page, that he discussed no specific welfare program or applicant, and no applicant ever alleged unfairness or requested a rehearing of Davi’s rulings.

 Davi was charged with seven counts of professional misconduct, all of which were related to his Facebook comments.
 At his arbitration hearing, the arbitrator refused to consider any First Amendment defense and upheld four of the seven charges against Davi on the grounds that Davi’s Facebook comments destroyed his credibility and revealed a prejudice against the applicants who came before him.